 To be eligible, your story must:

 Both freelance journalists and employed newsroom staff may apply.
-There is no citizenship, nationality or residence/location restriction on the applicants as long as the final results are published in media outlets with significant reach to audiences in one or more of the following European countries:
+There is no citizenship, nationality or residence/location restriction on the applicants as long as the final results are published in relevant media organisations* with significant reach to audiences in one or more of the following European countries:

 The funded stories can be published in any of the official languages of the five admissible countries.

 Only media outlets from the eligible countries can be considered as primary outlets.
 Secondary outlets may cater to any other European country, while publications outside Europe are most welcome for supplemental dissemination.